docker/docs/ee/ucp/authorization/index.md

     Local storage class allows a user to mount directorys from the host into a pod.
 This could be a file, a directory, or even the Docker Socket.

+  > Note
+  >
-  > Note: If an Admin has created a persistent volume with the local storage
+  > If an admin has created a persistent volume with the local storage
-  > class, a non-admin could consume this via a persitent volume claim.
+  > class, a non-admin could consume this via a persistent volume claim.

 If a user without a cluster admin role tries to deploy a pod with any of these privileged options, an error similar to the following example is displayed: